svitejs/project-template/README.md

 - Additional tooling like prettier, eslint, lint-staged already set up
 - Issue templates for feature requests and bug reports

-### usage

-#### initial setup
+## Initial setup

-- create a new GitHub repo based on this template.
+1. Create a new GitHub repo based on this template.
 Use a simple name like `someorg/foo-bar`, where someorg is the same on npm and GitHub
-- clone your new repo
+2. Clone your new repo
-- run `pnpm install` in the clone
+3. Run `pnpm install` in the clone
-- On first run, a [setup-script](scripts/initial-setup.cjs) in preinstall updates template with urls and names of your new repo
+4. On first run, a [setup-script](scripts/initial-setup.cjs) in preinstall updates template with urls and names of your new repo
-- commit the changes done by the setup-script
+5. Commit the changes done by the setup-script
-- review project setup
+6. Review project setup
-- add an NPM_TOKEN secret that allows to publish the npm package
+7. Add an NPM_TOKEN secret in your GitHub repo settings that allows to publish the npm package

-#### develop
+> You can also use `npx degit svitejs/project-template my-project` to setup repo locally

+## Development

-- use branches for development
+1. Use branches for development
-- add commits
+2. Add commits
-- add changeset with `pnpm changeset`
+3. Add changeset with `pnpx changeset`
-- push branch and open a PR
+4. Push branch and open a PR
-- Check CI results and merge PR into main
+5. Check CI results and merge PR into main
-- release workflow creates a PR "Version Packages (next)" to collect changes to be released
+6. Release workflow creates a PR "Version Packages (next)" to collect changes to be released

-#### release
+## Release

-- merge "Version Packages (next)" PR into main
+1. Merge "Version Packages (next)" PR into main
-- release workflow automatically releases npm package, creates GitHub release info and tags the release
+2. Release workflow automatically releases npm package, creates GitHub release info and tags the release